Ren0X1/Alejandro-Mendoza/README.md

 ### I am a Backend Developer.
 - 🔭 I’m currently working on my own Linux Build :grin:
-- 🌱 I’m currently working at Santander Digital Services with Optimissa.
+- 🌱 I’m currently working at Santander Digital Services.
 - 👯 I’m looking to collaborate with other Developers :wink:
 - 🥅 2021 Goals: Contribute to Open Source projects
 - 💬 Ask me about anything, I am happy to help :smile: